-- 1. Overview of Educator Preparation Program Levels.
+(1) Overview of Educator Preparation Program Levels.
 Formal preparation of educators occurs at two levels, initial and advanced.
 Successful completion of an initial program may qualify the candidate for Class B certification or Class A certification upon completion of an Alternative Master's program.
 Advanced programs are extensions of initial preparation and are divided into Class A traditional and Class AA programs.
-Advanced programs differ from bachelor's programs not in general purpose but in the level of competence they seek to develop. - 2.
-Relationship of Teacher Preparation Programs and Grade Placement.
+Advanced programs differ from bachelor's programs not in general purpose but in the level of competence they seek to develop.